Monthly markets review - August 2020

 - Shares were broadly higher in August amid hopes for a Covid-19 vaccine, signs of continued economic recovery and ongoing policy support measures.
 Government bond yields rose (meaning prices fell).

 - US equities – as represented by the S&P 500 – reached a new peak.
-The Federal Reserve confirmed its readiness to offer further support, while increasing its flexibility to do so by adjusting its measurement of inflation.
+The Federal Reserve confirmed its readiness to offer further support, while increasing its flexibility to do so by adjusting how it targets inflation.

 - Eurozone shares rose.
 Top performing sectors included economically-sensitive areas like industrials and consumer discretionary.
 There were concerns about rising Covid-19 infections in some countries, notably Spain.

 - UK shares also gained.
 Signs there could be a solid recovery in the domestic economy during Q3 2020 helped UK small and mid cap equities play a supportive role for the market over August.

 - Japanese shares gained too.
 Late in the month, Shinzo Abe announced his resignation as prime minister, citing a long-standing health problem.

 - Emerging market (EM) equities recorded a positive return as hopes for a Covid-19 vaccine increased, and on the Federal Reserve’s suggestions that US interest rates could remain low for longer.